DougSalt/cbr/README.md

 ### cbr:lambda

-This is the reporter that does distance comparison.
-This is never called directly
+This may the reporter that does distance comparison.
+This is never called directly If a `cbr:lambda` is not provided, then the default comparator is called.
+The default comparator has the following specification.

+This is the comparator used in the example program to which this documentation is attached.

 #### Parameters